juancarruthers/EmpiricalStandards/docs/ES/CaseStudy_ES.md

 Helen Sharp and Hugh Robinson.
 2004.
 An ethnographic study of XP practice. *Empirical Software Engineering.* 9, 4 (2004), 353–375.

-Diomidis Spinellis and Paris C. Avgeriou.
-Evolution of the Unix System
-Architecture: An Exploratory Case Study. *IEEE Transactions on Software Engineering*.
-(2019).

 Klaas-Jan Stol and Brian Fitzgerald.
 Two's company, three's a crowd: a case study of crowdsourcing software development.
 In *Proceedings of the 36^th^ International Conference on Software Engineering*, 187–198, 2014.